rust-lang/book/src/ch06-03-if-let.md

 values, depending on how many cases you need to handle.

 Your Rust programs can now express concepts in your domain using structs and enums.
-Creating custom types to use in your API ensures type safety: the compiler will make certain your functions only get values of the type each function expects.
+Creating custom types to use in your API ensures type safety: The compiler will make certain your functions only get values of the type each function expects.